Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Ansible available on the server or container.

 No distributed workers or complex queues.
-For teams with <100 simultaneous runs, enough.
+For teams with fewer than 100 simultaneous runs, sufficient.

 Docker Install